Greenpeace activists break into French nuclear plant

-PARIS Around 30 Greenpeace activists were arrested on Monday after breaking into an EDF nuclear power plant in southern France, saying they wanted to expose security flaws and demanding its closure.
+PARIS Around 30 Greenpeace activists climbed fences to break into an EDF (EDF.PA) nuclear power plant in southern France at dawn on Monday, saying they wanted to expose security flaws and demand its closure.

 The activists, dressed in red, said they reached the walls of two reactors at the Tricastin plant, one of France's oldest.
 EDF denied they had got into any "sensitive areas" and said production was not affected.